Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- Include your degree or certifications as well as the schools you went to
+- Include your degree or certifications and the schools that you went to

 Skills: